-When creating and posting content on social media, what are the chances of you choosing the right hashtags?
-They’re probably higher than you think.
-Let’s demystify some of the ideas surrounding how to use hashtags on social media.
-It is different for every platform – which makes it extremely important to understand the different rules between them all.
-Not using hashtags optimally could make or break your social media strategy!
+Let’s demystify some of the ideas surrounding how to use hashtags on social media and how you can use them to find new fans and engage existing ones.
+Because hashtag use is a little different for every platform, it’s important to understand how to use it in each space, to understand the different rules between them all.
+Not using hashtags optimally could make or break your social media strategy, so let’s get to it!

 Facebook